eaysin-arafat/Tuso/README.md

 <a name="about"></a>

 At Excel Technologies Limited, we are dedicated to revolutionizing healthcare through innovative technology solutions.
-Our team is comprised of passionate individuals with diverse backgrounds and expertise, working together to develop and maintain TUSO system designed to streamline healthcare data management and improve patient outcomes.
+Our team is comprised of passionate individuals with diverse backgrounds and expertise, working together to develop and maintain Helpdesk system designed to streamline healthcare data management and improve patient outcomes.
 We are committed to delivering high-quality, user-friendly solutions that meet the needs of healthcare providers, administrators, and patients.
 For more information about our company and services, please visit our website at [www.excelbd.com](https://www.excelbd.com).

 ### Team Composition